dbist/cockroach-docker/cockroach-unleash/WORKAROUND.md

 Filed with Unleash folks [#1240](https://github.com/Unleash/unleash/issues/1240)

-1/10/22

-spun up a PG container and as per Unleash support will attempt to initalize Unleash first with PG, then migrate the database to Cockroach

-From the host:
+As per Unleash folks, workaround is to pull a pgdump of Unleash and import into CockroachDB

 ```bash
 psql "postgresql://localhost:5432/unleash?sslmode=disable" -U unleash_user